 - Learn what HIT contractors and subcontractors must do to become compliant.

 - Outline the next generation of privacy and security compliance strategies, and how these affect electronic health record adoption and interoperability.

-- Provide information on what you need to know now about the OCR HIPAA program and tools you can use to prepare.
+- Provide current information on what you need to know about the OCR HIPAA program and tools you can use to prepare.